wp-plugins/teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 3.1.0 - (24.03.2012) =
+* New: [tplist, tpcloud]: New parameter "exclude" for excluding publications from the lists
+* New: [tplist, tpcloud]: New parameter "link_style"
+* New: [tplist, tpcloud]: Abstracts will be displayed directly in publication lists
+* New: [tplist]: Abstracts and BibTeX entries will be displayed
+* New: [tplist]: Expand type parameter for more than one publication type
+* New: Sending emails as a separate copy to the email author (optional)
+* New: Adding more than one website/file to a publication
+* New: Some small UI improvements
+* New: Slovak translation added
+* Changed: URL field for publications changed from varchar to text
+* Changed: Using INNODB as default database engine
+* Changed: Using transactions for subscribing/unsubscribing users
+* Changed: Names of some CSS style classes in publication lists
+* Bugfix: BibTeX import ignores date field
+* Bugfix: BibTeX export could not display edition field
+* Bugfix: Colspan was not set in publication tables
+* Bugfix: Highlighting of the saved date in datepicker doesn't work
+* Bugfix: Students were not correctly deleted
+* Bugfix: Fixed a bug in displaying publications: year was not displayed for booklets
+* Bugfix: Fixed a bug which prevent an installation under WordPress Multisite
+* Bugfix: Fixed a bug which prevent adding of publications
+* Killed: Log system, teachpress_log table
 = 3.0.1 - (06.01.2012) =
 * Bugfix: Fixed a bug which prevent sending of e-mail notifications = 3.0.0 - (05.01.2012) =